sensor-dream/APIVOF/guidelines/list-info/y-packs-in-system-fedora-34.md

 <summary>yaml-cpp</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A YAML parser and emitter for C++
+Short desc    : A YAML parser and emitter for C++
 URL          : https://github.com/jbeder/yaml-cpp
-Лицензия     : MIT
+License      : MIT
-Описание     : yaml-cpp is a YAML parser and emitter in C++ written around the YAML 1.2 spec.
+Descript     : yaml-cpp is a YAML parser and emitter in C++ written around the YAML 1.2 spec.
 ```

 </details>